 Take a strategic approach

-The management team should have the greatest awareness of the financial and operational goals.
-As such they should not accept the basic output of the finance system as a fait accompli.
-It is natural for finance teams to design systems that make it easy to record transactions.
-As business leaders you need a system that reports business performance and enables you to monitor progress against goals.
-Reporting should take a top down approach.
+The management team should have the strongest awareness of the financial and operational goals of the business.
+As such, they should not accept the basic output of the finance system as a fait accompli.
+It is natural for finance teams to design systems that make it easy to record transactions, in line with their needs.
+However, as business leaders you need a system that reports meaningful business performance and enables you to monitor progress against goals.
+Reporting should take a top-down approach.

 Identify business drivers